danieldietrich/package-ignore/README.md

 Package ignore (pi) is not opinionated about your release workflow.
 It simply provides a way to clean up and restore the `package.json` file.

-The `pi` command will look for the `package.json` file in the current direcotry and for the first matching `.package-ignore` file in the current directory, walking up the directory tree.
+The `pi` command will look for the `package.json` file in the current directory and for the first matching `.package-ignore` file in the current directory, walking up the directory tree.
+See [Syntax of the `.package-ignore` file](#syntax-of-the-package-ignore-file) for more details.

 Example for a simple integration with `npm publish`: